Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he

-where $m_t$ is the mass of the top quark, $q$ is the momentum transfer to the photon and the couplings $\hat a_V$ and $\hat a_A$ are real and related to the anomalous magnetic moment $(a_t)$ and the electric dipole moment $(d_t)$ of the top quark, respectively.
-The relations between $\hat a_V (\hat a_A) $ and $a_t (d_t)$ are given by
+where $m_t$ is the mass of the top-quark, $q$ is the momentum transfer to the photon, and the couplings $\hat a_V$ and $\hat a_A$ are real and related to the anomalous magnetic moment $(a_t)$ and the electric dipole moment $(d_t)$ of the top-quark, respectively.
+The relations between $\hat a_V (\hat a_A) $ and $a_t (d_t)$ are given by: